 I’m Doug Gordon.
-I live in Brooklyn with my wife, daughter, and son.
-When I’m not opining here, I write and produce television shows for PBS, ABC, History, Discovery, National Geographic Channel, Travel Channel and more, generally covering the intersection of science, history, and popular culture.
-Like all Park Slope residents, I’m also the author of a book.
+I write and produce television shows for PBS, ABC, History, Discovery, National Geographic Channel, Travel Channel and more, generally covering the intersection of science, history, and popular culture.
+I live in Park Slope, Brooklyn with my wife, daughter and son.
+Like many Park Slope residents, I’m also the author of a book.

-I have presented at various conferences and seminars including the National Bike Summit and CityWorks (X)Po, and the Association of Pedestrian and Bicycle Professionals.
+I have presented at various conferences and seminars including the National Bike Summit, Vision Zero Cities, CityWorks (X)Po, and the Association of Pedestrian and Bicycle Professionals.
 I am available to speak to your business or organization on the subject of bikes, the livable cities revolution, and how to deal with bikelash.
 Email me at douggordon //at// gmail [dot] com.

 Also, I ride a different bike now.